 This is essentially the PRO requirement.
 This is critical because your accuracy skills are what will keep you from having to turn low.
 It’s very comforting to know that you can land in any 50ish foot clearing if you find yourself having to land out; it’s especially important as you get to smaller canopies that need longer and longer runways to land well.
 Your only option may be a section of road, and you may have to hit the beginning of the road dead-on to have enough room to slow down.

-5. Initiate a high performance landing with double fronts, and a front riser turn to landing
+5. Initiate a high-performance landing with double fronts, and a front riser turn to land

-For front riser turns to landing, first try front riser turns out above 1000 feet and get used to how your canopy recovers.
-Then start by coming in 10 degrees off the windline, and making a gentle front riser turn to line up with the wind at ~100 feet.
+For front riser turns to land, first try front riser turns out above 1000 feet and get used to how your canopy recovers.
+Then start by coming in 10 degrees off the wind line, and making a gentle front riser turn to line up with the wind at ~100 feet.
 The canopy will dive and accelerate, so be prepared to drop the front riser instantly and flare if you have to.

 Make sure your flares are smooth for this!
 A smooth flare generates more lift for a longer period of time than “stabbing” the brakes.
 However, don’t start the flare at 30 feet – starting the flare that high will slow the canopy down, negating the effects of the front riser approach.
 If you do find yourself stabbing the brakes to prevent hitting the ground, move the altitude at which you start front risering up.